BYUHPC/sci-comp-course/resources.md

 @assert isapprox(correct, mine)
 ```

-This allows you to look at wave orthotopes interactively.
+Using `WaveSim.jl` allows you to look at wave orthotopes interactively.